Who was the real Edward VI?

 When Henry VIII died he had left a clear mechanism for the succession: if Edward died without a legitimate heir, his elder sister, Mary, would inherit the throne.
 If Mary died without a legitimate heir, Elizabeth would be queen.
 Even in death, Henry controlled the Tudor line.
 But his son refused to be outdone.

 Edward insisted with some force that the entire political and judicial establishment should sign up to the ‘Devise’, ignoring the lawful claims first of Mary and then of Elizabeth (both of whom were, in Edward’s eyes, illegitimate – and one of them, Mary, a Catholic and, thus, offensive).
 Instead, his proposals would place on the throne his blood kinswoman Lady Jane Grey.

 What happened on Edward’s death is one of the most dramatic stories of English history: in the absence of a law passed by parliament, and facing the forces of a surprisingly decisive Mary, Jane Grey’s supporters crumbled.
 One of Edward’s legacies was disgrace and execution for some of his closest allies and supporters.
 Like his father, however, Edward never let sentiment stand in the way of his kingly authority.
 Even at the age of 15, he made clear his voice and his will – and he expected his people to obey him.

-Stephen Alford is professor of early modern British history at the University of Leeds.
-His book Edward VI: The Last Boy King (Allen Lane, 2014) is available to buy now.
+Stephen Alford is professor of early modern British history at the University of Leeds, and the author of Edward VI: The Last Boy King (Allen Lane, 2014)